-A.6 The Diameter client CGOE component
+B.6 The Diameter server CGOE component

-A.6.1 General
+B.6.1 General

-A technology independent description of the Diameter client CGOE component is in Figure A.1.
+A technology independent description of the Diameter server CGOE component is in Figure B.1.

-Figure A.1 Implementation independent view
+Figure B.1 Implementation independent view

-The primary purpose of diameter is to offer the capability for authentication, authorization, and accounting.
+The primary purpose of Diameter is to offer the capability for authentication, authorization, and accounting. .

-The Diameter has client-server architecture.
-A principle description is in Figure A.2.
+Diameter has client-server architecture.
+A principle description is in Figure B-2.

-Figure A.2 Diameter client-server-architecture
+Figure B.2 Diameter client-server-architecture

-This Annex focuses on the client component of the Diameter component.
-However, while most of the description holds also for the server CGOE component of Diameter, it is outside the scope of this Annex and is the subject of Annex B to Y.2902.
+This Annex focuses on the server component of Diameter.
+However, while most of the description holds also for the client CGOE component of Diameter, it is outside the scope of this Annex and is the subject of Annex A to Y.2902.

-A.6.2 Relationship with other CGOE components
+B.6.2 Relationship with other CGOE components

-A CGOE compliant Diameter client component may make use of other interfaces as shown in Figure A.3.
+A CGOE compliant Diameter server component may make use of other interfaces as shown in Figure B.3.
 These are secondary interfaces which are described in the CGOE documentation for each component.
 Each of these secondary interfaces will have one or more technology-specific instances.

-The CGOE component Diameter client is used by the CGOE component OAM&P middleware.
+The CGOE component Diameter server is used by the CGOE component OAM&P middleware.
 Diameter is an optional interface which may be present or not to the OAM&P middleware.

-Figure A.3 Diameter client-server architecture with secondary interfaces of the client side
+Figure B.3 Diameter client-server architecture with secondary interfaces of the server side

-A.6.3 Internal functional properties
+B.6.3 Internal functional properties

-A.6.3.1 Diameter relay function
+B.6.3.1 Diameter relay function

-The CGOE Diameter client component shall be capable of performing the Diameter relay function.
+The CGOE Diameter server component shall be capable of performing the Diameter relay function.
 A Diameter relay agent that performs the relay function shall be protocol transparent and thus shall transparently support the Diameter base protocol, which includes accounting and all Diameter applications.